libretro/docs/docs/guides/crtswitchres.md

 | crt_switch_resolution_use_custom_refresh_rate   | Not currently in use                                   | false                            |
 | crt_switch_timings                              | Do not Chnage                                          |                                  |
 | crt_video_refresh_rate                          | Do not change                                          | Set by Switchres                 |

+## Core and directory overrides

+If you are using a `switchres.ini` configuration file and wish to fine-tune specific setting for certain cores or directories, it is possible to use core and directory overrides for this.
+These files can be placed at the same locations as the usual `.cfg` files for RetroArch's core and directory overrides, only replacing the `.cfg` with `.switchres.ini`.

+For example, if you are using native resolution on your configuration but want to user a 2560 super resolution on the Gambatte core, you can create the file `CONFIG_DIR/config/Gambatte/Gambatte.switchres.ini` with the content `user_mode    2560x0` in it.
+This setting will override the one on the original switchres.ini file when running this specific core, and when closing it, or switching to a different core, the default `switchres.ini` file will be re-loaded to undo the change.

+The same works for directory overrides; for example, if you want to use a super resolution of 2560 for roms in the "Sega - Game Gear" directory while using the Genesis Plus GX core, you can create the file `CONFIG_DIR/config/Genesis Plus GX/Sega - Game Gear.switchres.ini` and add the user mode to that file.

+!!! note
+    You have to be using a full, complete `switchres.ini` base file for the overriding files to work properly, otherwise overriding settings will persist until you restart RetroArch.